Sylvester and the Magic Pebble: In popular culture

 In 1993, Weston Woods Studios adapted the book into an animated short film.
-The film was directed by Gene Deitch, narrated by John Lithgow, and featured music by Steig's son, Jeremy Steig.
-Coincidentally, Lithgow would later voice Lord Farquaad in DreamWorks Animation's film adaptation of Shrek!, another one of Steig's books.
+The film was narrated by John Lithgow and featured music by Steig's son, Jeremy Steig.
+Coincidentally, Lithgow would later voice Lord Farquaad in DreamWorks Animation's feature film adaptation of Shrek!, another one of Steig's books.

 The book was also featured on an episode of Between the Lions.

 The story is used as an example by Noam Chomsky in the documentary film Is the Man Who Is Tall Happy? by Michel Gondry.

 The story is also briefly referenced in "When the World Tips Over" by Jandy Nelson.

+In the FX series The Bear (Season 4, Episode 6), "Cousin" Richie alludes to the story while attempting to describe his feeling "isolated" and "far away".

 Controversy

-The book sparked some controversy, for its portrayal of the police as pigs, and, as a result was not stocked by public schools and libraries in parts of the United States.
+The book allegedly sparked some controversy, for its portrayal of the police as pigs, and, as a result was not stocked by public schools and libraries in parts of the United States.